 Q: How have you managed to stay driven and focused with COVID-19 affecting your everyday life?

 A: I think last year our team had everything together on the goalball court in terms of what we wanted to do, our playing style, and mindset heading into Tokyo.
-Because of the COVID-19 pandemic and the postponement of Tokyo 2020, we immediately had to adapt to many new different kinds of training environments: at-home programs, working-out-with-what-you-had programs, gym programs, etc. I believe this ability to adapt to our current environment at the time made us stronger and more flexible.
+Because of the COVID-19 pandemic and the postponement of Tokyo 2020, we immediately had to adapt to many new different kinds of training environments: at-home programs, working-out-with-what-you-had programs, medicines for coronavirus, gym programs, etc. I believe this ability to adapt to our current environment at the time made us stronger and more flexible.
 The extra year to prepare — on the court, mentally, in the weight room — has already given us a big insight into some of the gains we’ve made in the postponed year, and that is one of the things that motivates us and drives us forward.

 Q: Do you have a warm-up routine?
 Is there any music you like to listen to before a game?